scale-it/algo-builder/examples/permissioned-token/README.md

 c) payment transaction from sender -> clawback (to cover tx fee of above transaction)
 d) call to permissions smart contract (to check rules: max token holding by receiver < 100, both from & to are whitelisted)

+5. *Forced Asset transfer* (`scripts/transfer/force-transfer.js`): This is similar to asset transfer, but in this case the assets are being moved by asset manager, rather than the from account itself (fails otherwise).
+The transaction group is also similar to above, difference being that call to controller, permissions ssc & paying fees of escrow is done by asset manager.
+Asset manager essentially represents clawback here (revoking tokens from an account).

-5. *Kill Token* (`scripts/permissions/kill.js`): Token manager can kill the token.
+6. *Kill Token* (`scripts/permissions/kill.js`): Token manager can kill the token.
 If the token is killed then all issuance and token transfer transactions are rejected.
 User can only opt-out from the token to remove his holding and decrease his account's minimum balance.

     a) To kill the token, execute an application call tx to the controller smart contract with appArg: 'kill'.
 Only ASA mangager can do that.
 Controller updates the global state key (*is_token_killed*) to true.

-6. *Whitelist User* (`scripts/permissions/whitelist.js`): Only a permissions manager (whose address is stored in the controller smart contract) can add a new user to the whitelist which enables that user to receive or send tokens.
+7. *Whitelist User* (`scripts/permissions/whitelist.js`): Only a permissions manager (whose address is stored in the controller smart contract) can add a new user to the whitelist which enables that user to receive or send tokens.
 For executing this tx, permissions manager calls the permissions smart contract with application arg "add_whitelist", and passes the account he wishes to whitelist in AppAccount array. `token_id` is also passed in the ForeignAsset array to verify token.
 If tx is successful, then permission smart contract updates the local state of `Txn.accounts[1]` & set *whitelisted = true (Int(1))*.

-7. *Change Permissions Manager* (`scripts/permissions/change-manager.js`): Token manager can change the permissions manager via an application call to the controller smart contract.
+8. *Change Permissions Manager* (`scripts/permissions/change-manager.js`): Token manager can change the permissions manager via an application call to the controller smart contract.
 If the parameters are correct, tx is accepted and controller smart contract updates the `permission_manager` in it's global state.

 ### Other Solution